 - Youth organizations: Boys and Girls Clubs, YMCAs, scouting groups

-- Remember to tailor your message depending on who you want to reach, e.g. children, parents and caregivers, community leaders.
+- Remember to tailor the message to the audience, e.g. children, parents and caregivers, community leaders.

 - Encourage colleagues, leaders, and those working with low-income families to download Range, a mobile application to locate summer meal sites.

 - Be sure that staff have a clear understanding of the library’s photo release policy.
 Also, be sensitive to the language used in disseminating photos, press releases or other communication materials so that the focus is on keeping kids healthy and engaged when school is out (since it is open to all children in the community) rather than language that may be stigmatizing to families with lower-incomes.

 Thoughtful communications can generate community-wide enthusiasm about the lunch program and increase promote the library’s many great programs and services.
 The tips below, offered by PR & Company, can help you get started.

 - Begin by identifying your top three communication priorities.
 For example, do you want to secure more media coverage, communicate more effectively with stakeholders, make your messaging more effective, etc.?